All Episodes

 Obama.

-Obviously, folks, um, folks are like me.
+Obviously, folks, folks are like me.

 This is Blue Dog Democrat Lincoln Davis, Tennessee.

-Glassy eyed, it says there.
+Glassy-eyed, it says there.

 Obviously, folks who lost like me are disappointed.

-Some are friends are disappointed.
+Some of our friends are disappointed.

 I'm not coming back, but that's just part of politics.